 Why cauliflower hummus?

-While I used to eat regular chickpea hummus before I went Paleo, let’s just say that it wasn’t exactly friendly to my stomach.
-It would cause gas and bloating, especially if I ate more that just a couple of bites.
+While I used to eat regular chickpea hummus before I went Paleo, I’d often experience gas and bloating, especially if I ate more that just a couple of bites.

 Good for parties and dipping